leopardwong/Jetpack-Compose-Android-App/README.md

 # Jetpack Compose and Coroutines Example Project

-This is a collection of sample code for Jetpack Compose, a modern toolkit for building native Android UI.
-The purpose of this project is to practice how to use various Compose features and components, as well as to use Coroutines to handle API calls.
+Welcome to the Jetpack Compose and Coroutines Example Project!
+This repository is a collection of sample code that demonstrates the usage of Jetpack Compose, a modern toolkit for building native Android UI, in combination with Coroutines for handling asynchronous tasks.

+## Project Overview
+Jetpack Compose revolutionizes Android UI development by providing a declarative and modern approach to building user interfaces.
+Coroutines, on the other hand, offer a way to manage asynchronous operations efficiently.
+This project aims to showcase the seamless integration of these technologies in building robust and responsive Android applications.

 ## Screenshots